 A change in the aforementioned assumptions used to determine the defined benefit obligation in Germany as of December 31, 2018 would lead to a corresponding change in this figure.
 An analysis of historical changes in parameters from this perspective showed that if there was a change in the discount rate of up to 100 base points, a change of up to 75 base points for the development of future salary and pension increase as well as an increase of up to 5.3% for life expectancy up to the next measurement date can be regarded as realistic.
 The change in the underlying assumptions regarding life expectancy translates into a one-year increase in life expectancy for a currently 65-year-old man.
 The respective effects from such a change in measurement are presented on the assumption that all other parameters remain constant.

-Sensitivity analyses ≡ 55 DBO Germany as of f Dec.
-31, 2018 DBO Germany as of Dec.
-31, 2017 IN € MILLION Increase Decrease Increase Decrease Discount rate (1% variation) -268.0 338.4 - 276.7 350.4 Future salary/pension increase (0.75% variation) 230.7 - 194.7 240.7 - 200.1 Life expectancy (5.3% increase for all persons) 85.7 - 84.8
+Sensitivity analyses ≡ 55

+IN € MILLION Discount rate (1% variation) Future salary / pension increase (0.75% variation) Life expectancy (5.3% increase for all persons)